Schools reopen in Newtown, Washington talks gun control

 "I just feel it's important to be here.
 I wanted to sit in the back and pay respect.
 I wanted to cry," said Angela Bergen, who drove 90 minutes from Elizabeth, New Jersey, with her 13-year-old son Jack to attend the Mattioli funeral.

 At Newtown High School, three girls hugged each other in the parking lot before starting for the doorway.
-Counselling was available in the gym for students and staff.
+Counseling was available in the gym for students and staff.

 Nanci Wallenta, taking her friend's son to middle school, said she was unworried about security and determined to get back to normal.